Majesty 2: The Fantasy Kingdom Sim: Reception

 Majesty 2 received mixed to mostly positive reviews, with a Metacritic average of 72%, and scores ranging from 50% to 88%.

 IncGamers enjoyed the game, saying it was "lots of fun, remains true to the original and has some great new features."
 They only bemoaned the "lack of [a] freestyle mode."

 IT Reviews said that "there's some initial enjoyment to be garnered here, [but] developing your heroes and coaxing them around soon starts to feel like a chore.
 The missions become repetitive, despite the constant drip-feed of new buildings and heroes, and we found the whole experience less than Majestic in the end."

 PC Gamer magazine in the UK agreed, stating that Majesty 2 is "an intriguing spanner in the strategy game works, but one that causes too many malfunctions to justify its existence."

 GameSpot critiques it, citing "Repetitive, formulaic missions" giving it a 6.5 out of 10.

-Majesty Mobile

-Mobile "Majesty: The Fantasy Kingdom Sim" is developed and published by HeroCraft and released on January 20, 2011.